Emergency Action Plans Provide Guidelines For

 Review these metrics quarterly and use them to drive targeted improvements.
 Take this case: if drill completion drops after a recent shift change, revisit the onboarding briefings or adjust the language on the reference cards.

-### develop a Culture of Safety Ownership
+### encourage a Culture of Safety Ownership

 Conclusion